Editor’s Note: This article was originally published on July 24, 2019 and updated on March 10, 2021.

 Customer service is paramount to Amazon and if a purchase is not delivered on time, it not only impacts the customer’s trust in you but also their trust in Amazon.
 Shipping, therefore, is an important part of your sales metrics.

 It is important to give your products the best possible chance of getting to their destination.
-One to do this is to examine the packaging.
-The smaller the item, the more likely it is to be lost in transit and this is why some sellers choose to ship in a larger box, secured with packing materials.
+One way to do this is to examine the packaging.
+The smaller the item, the more likely it is to be lost in transit.
+Some sellers choose to ship in a larger box, secured with packing materials.
 The trouble is, this will result in higher shipping costs.
 Fortunately, Amazon has found a way to help you out.
 They have created a list of suggested guidelines for sellers to follow when packaging and shipping their orders.

 Tracking your item

-But, sometimes, despite your best efforts, there are no guarantees that your shipper will keep up your end of the bargain and get the item where it needs to go.
+But, sometimes, despite your best efforts, there are no guarantees that your shipping service will keep up their end of the bargain and get the item to its destination on schedule.
 So, when a complaint comes in from a customer, your first task is to ascertain what exactly has happened.